Scholarship is a conversation. Knowledge is built over time as people put new ideas forward, respond to the ideas of others, and collaborate.

 As you participate in this conversation you will critically evaluate the work of others, identify gaps in the existing knowledge base and/or issues that have not been resolved, and lend your own perspective.

 Following are criteria for evaluating the contributions of others, and for identifying authoritative sources and authors within a discipline.
-It is your responsibility as part of this process to seek out diverse points of view and to cite the works of others (see the MLA Style section of this guide).
+It is your responsibility as part of this process to be aware of your own personal bias so that you can effectively seek out diverse points of view and cite the works of others (see the MLA Style section of this guide).

 Currency: Is the publication or posting date appropriate?
 Has it been updated?
 Medical, technology, & certain topics require more currency than others.